castroisabel/assignment-problem/README.md

 # assignment-problem
-Given a set of resources and a set of tasks to be performed, it consists of deciding which resources will be allocated to which tasks at the lowest possible cost.
+Given a set of resources and a set of tasks to be performed, the assignment problem consists of deciding which resources will be allocated to which tasks at the lowest possible cost.

 For this problem we use two methods: